 How does the void ratio affect soil compaction?

 The void ratio directly impacts soil compaction.
-A lower void ratio means that the soil particles are closer together, which can lead to higher soil compaction.
+A lower void ratio means that the soil particles are closer together, which generally corresponds to a denser (more compacted) soil.
 This is desirable in construction projects where a stable and firm foundation is required.
-Conversely, a higher void ratio indicates less compaction, which might be suitable for agricultural purposes where water drainage and root penetration are important.
+Conversely, a higher void ratio indicates a looser soil structure with more void space.

 Can the void ratio change over time?